Frumph/comic-easel/readme.txt

 * Support for Jetpack's Publicize and shortlinks for comics.
 * Change menu position to 6 if Jetpack comics is activated so they don't overwrite each other.
 * Fixed some localization strings being the wrong designation
+* added some extra classes to the nav buttons in the default nav so it can be skinned properly

 = 1.4.2 =
 * shortcodes: fixed the 'ordering' of the thumbnail=1 in the comic-archive for list=0